 Bryan Gatzke, MS, CSCS, PES, CES

-Bryan Gatzke MS, CSCS, PES, CES, is assistant professor in the Division of Health and Movement Science at Graceland University and has been the Division Chair since 2015.
+Bryan Gatzke MS, CSCS, PES, CES, is assistant professor in the Division of Health and Movement Science at Graceland University.
 He earned a Bachelor of Science in Fitness Management from the University of Wisconsin-Parkside as a first generation student and attended the University of Wisconsin-La Crosse where he completed a Master of Science in Human and Sport Performance with an emphasis in Applied Sport Science.
 At University of Wisconsin-La Crosse, Gatzke earned a graduate assistantship for sport performance through his work in the Human Performance Center where he worked with many Division III sports teams.
 He is currently pursuing his Doctorate of Science in Human and Sport Performance at Rocky Mountain University of Health Professions.

 Gatzke is passionate about the development and performance training of adolescent athletes, the performance capabilities of middle and high school athletes, and utilizing an holistic sports medicine model in athlete development.
 His dissertation addresses The Effects of an 8-week Anterior Pelvic Training Program on Vertical Jump Capabilities in Female Volleyball Athletes, which he intends to complete in the summer of 2020.